becoming/becoming.github.io/content/docs/university/methods-of-development/episode_3.md

 Let's go a bit more real this time.
 We'll connect our authentication logic to users located in your database.

 ### Code Demo
-Here's the example of this repository: [Feature/security basic in db](https://gitlab.com/rodislav/miage2020/-/merge_requests/1/diffs)
+Here's the example of this repository: [basic authentication in db and in memory](https://github.com/becoming/click-and-collect/pull/2)

 ### Demo's bullet points
 The central parts are the ones described above plus a bunch of new ones: